 Awards and Prizes

-“Matatu: A History of Popular Transportation in Nairobi” is the recipient of two prizes:
+“Matatu: A History of Popular Transportation in Nairobi” is the recipient of three prizes:

 American Historical Association: AHA – Martin A. Klein Prize